Blocks in a Data Node#

 CMVMI#

-CMVMI stands Cluster Manager Virtual Machine Interface.
+CMVMI stands for Cluster Manager Virtual Machine Interface.
 This block was originally a block that was used as a gateway between blocks implemented in PLEX and blocks implemented in C++.
-Nowadays and since 21 years all blocks are C++ blocks.
+Nowadays and for 21 years all blocks are C++ blocks.
 It now implements a few support functions for other blocks.

 DBUTIL#

-DBUTIL stands DataBase UTILity.
-This blocks implements a signal based API towards DBTC and DBLQH.
+DBUTIL stands for Database Utility.
+This block implements a signal-based API towards DBTC and DBLQH.
 It is a support block to other blocks like NDBCNTR, TRIX and so forth to execute database operations from the block code.

 NDBFS#

-The APIs implemented towards NDBFS supports a number of different models.
-The various uses of a file system is rather different for the functions in RonDB.
+The APIs implemented towards NDBFS support several different models.
+The various uses of a file system are rather different for the functions in RonDB.
 Some functions simply need to write a file of random size, others work with strict page sizes and so forth.

 Proxy blocks#